 Medical negligence and clinical negligence are areas of specialised litigation.
 Sean O’Brien, solicitor, has over twenty five years of experience in this complex area.

-He has successfully taken cases involving inadequately performed medical procedures during childbirth, elective surgery and other medical care, including psychiatric supervision.
+He has successfully taken cases involving inadequate medical care to include inadequate psychiatric supervision.

 What is Medical Negligence?